 Most people don't realize why they need life insurance.
 Life insurance money is paid out to the people known as your survivors or beneficiaries.
-When a you or a person passes, that death was typically unexpected and do to this, there will most likely be bills or accounts left unpaid.
+When you or a loved one passes, that death was typically unexpected and due to this, there will most likely be bills or accounts left unpaid.
 Your death can leave your survivors with debt that you have yet to pay, such as student loans or credit card debt.
 It also involves a large sum of money to be paid for funeral services and burials.

 This expense is hefty in other ways as well, as your survivors are hit with a sudden stage of grief.
 The last thing you want your surviving relatives to have to deal with is finding the money to be able to take care of final costs.
 That’s why life insurance exists -- so that you can provide that financial benefit for your surviving family members.

 A lot of people don't understand how flexible life insurance policies are.
 In fact, according to Business Insider, nearly 35% of individuals who know that their significant others have life insurance policies have no idea what those policies are.
 Part of this is because we overlook the importance of discussing our life insurance policies with our family members.
 After all, when you buy a life insurance policy in your 20s or 30s and the life insurance may not be necessary for 40 or 50 years.
 By then you may have forgotten what kind of policy you have, and you may not have thought to discuss this with your significant others.

 In many instances people tell their significant others they have life insurance, but they don’t address the insurance policy in detail.
 Part of this comes with the stigma of death.
 We don't want to talk about death even though it is inevitable for all of us.
 Therefore, discussing details of what to do when you die is not a priority for most individuals.